kevinleet/Orange-Box-Alerts/README.md

 - User authentication: Users can log in to the application using their Google accounts via OAuth 2.0.
 - Subscription management: Users can subscribe to product restock alerts, enabling them to receive notifications when products become available.
 - Payment integration: Stripe integration allows users to securely make payments for subscription plans.
-- Customizable notification settings: Users can customize their notification preferences, such as preferred delivery methods (email, SMS, etc.) and frequency of alerts.
 - Automated restock scanning: The application frequently scans the Hermes web store for new product restocks, ensuring timely notifications to subscribed users.
 - Responsive user interface: The application provides an intuitive and user-friendly interface built with React and Bootstrap, making it accessible across various devices.